 Does Red Hen Chicken Feed Come With a Wormer?

-This is a positive feature, not a drawback.
-It means the feed is a medication-free diet option suitable for all times, and it gives you, the owner, complete control over your flock’s medication schedule.
-To worm your chickens, you must purchase a separate, dedicated worming product (often a liquid or powder like Piperazine) that is added to their water or feed for a specific, limited period, usually twice a year.
+This is actually a positive feature, not a drawback.
+It means the feed is suitable for all times, and it gives you complete control over your flock’s medication schedule.
+To worm your chickens, you must purchase a separate, dedicated worming product (often a liquid or powder) that is added to their water or feed for a specific, limited period, usually twice a year.

-It is also stocked at many independent rural produce stores, agricultural suppliers, and feed specialists, such as Dine-A-Chook.
-Availability of specific bags (like the 15% vs. 17% protein) may vary by store, so it’s always good to call your local supplier ahead of time.
+It is also stocked at many independent rural produce stores, agricultural suppliers, and feed specialists.
+Availability of specific bags (like the 15 percent vs 17 percent protein) may vary by store, so it’s always good to call your local supplier ahead of time.

 Comprehensive Feed Comparison Table